Houston Astros sign stealing scandal: Speculation and accusations of sign stealing

-On November 12, 2019, journalists Ken Rosenthal and Evan Drellich published a story in The Athletic detailing for the first time specific allegations that the Astros had engaged in illicit electronic sign stealing.
-Mike Fiers, a pitcher who played for the Astros in 2017, stated that a center-field camera feed was sent to the tunnel behind the Astros dugout in Minute Maid Park.
+On November 12, 2019, journalists Ken Rosenthal and Evan Drellich published a story in The Athletic, detailing for the first time specific allegations that the Astros had engaged in illicit electronic sign stealing.
+The article went to great lengths to emphasize that this was an MLB-wide problem, not a Houston Astros problem, and had come to be accepted as part of the culture of the game.
+Nonetheless, focus was placed on the Astros, both because of their on-field success since 2017, as well as the writers' ability to confirm the cheating done by the team, along with its methods of doing so, using five Astros players as sources.
+Four of those players chose to remain anonymous.
+Mike Fiers was the fifth, a pitcher who played for the Astros in 2017.
+Fiers stated that a center-field camera feed was sent to the tunnel behind the Astros dugout in Minute Maid Park.
 An Astros player or staff member then hit a trash can to signal specific different pitches to the batter at home plate.
-In addition to Fiers, unnamed sources were cited in the article.
 MLB began an investigation the day after the Athletic story was published.
 Jeff Luhnow, the general manager of the Astros, stated that the Astros organization was "going to look into the allegations in cooperation with Major League Baseball".

 Internet sports personality Jimmy "Jomboy" O'Brien published videos on YouTube and Twitter, sourced from MLB.TV archives, that appeared to clearly show the scheme playing out in real time.
 In one such clip from an Astros game against the Chicago White Sox, banging could clearly be heard whenever White Sox catcher Kevan Smith called for pitcher Danny Farquhar to throw a changeup.
 The White Sox subsequently changed their signs to thwart the Astros.
 O'Brien argued that this "upsetting" sequence proved there was no way the Astros could have obtained the signs without the help of technology.
 Others on social media joined O'Brien in posting video clips alleging to demonstrate the Astros' sign-stealing scheme.
 Joon Lee from ESPN.com credited "social media sleuthing skills" with helping shape the league's investigation by reducing the amount of time needed to review video for evidence.